Health-Informatics-UoN/carrot-docs/docs/Testing/django-testing-writing.md

 class TestSomething(TestCase):
     pass
 ```
-3. *(Optional)* If you have data that can be reused in multiple tests, you can write a `setUP` method that will be ran before each test in the `class`.
+3. *(Optional)* If you have data that can be reused in multiple tests, you can write a `setUp` method that will be ran before each test in the `class`.
 Make sure to prepend `self.` to your variable.
 ```Python
 from django.test import TestCase